msa-em/stem-transfer-of-information/05_pixelated_parallax.md

 label : pixelated_parallax_page
 ---

-A pixelated detector images the entire CBED pattern at every scan position, and thus the sum over all the detector pixels gives the BF image.
+The principle of [](wiki:Helmholtz_reciprocity) &ndash; which states that conjugate optical processes, such as swapping the source and the detector in EM, produce equivalent results &ndash; can be used to relate HRTEM and STEM imaging modalities.
-Similarly, a sum of only a subset of the pixels inside the BF disk yields an incoherent BF image, similar to a monolithic BF or ABF detector.
+Specifically, virtual images formed by single BF pixels in a STEM detector are equivalent to HRTEM images with planewave illumination tilted to the BF pixel angle.
-Further, this is also true on a single pixel level, with the caveat that pixels outside the optic axis produce a shifted BF image in real space.
+By extension an annular BF detector, which sums multiple BF pixels, is equivalent to an incoherent integral of tilted HRTEM images over the range of angles inside the BF detector.

-This is equivalent to a TEM image with tilted illumination by the principle of reciprocity.
+Further, when the incoming illumination is aberrated, features in these tilted virtual BF images experience lateral shifts proportional to the gradient of the aberration surface and the tilted illumination angle.
-In tilt-corrected BF STEM, this is utilized by computationally aligning all of the tilted BF images back into one aligned BF image.
+Tilt-corrected BF STEM (tcBF), utilizes this fact to computationally align all of the tilted vBF images to the optic axis.
-By doing so, each virtual BF image is aligned to the optic axis and their mean now gives a much sharper, coherent BF image.
+Summing over the these aligned vBF images, yields a much sharper, coherent BF image.

 ## Tilt-Corrected BF STEM CTF

-The tilt-corrected BF STEM CTF can be understood by starting with the complex-valued aperture overlap function @ssb_gamma_eq, reproduced here for convenience:
+The tcBF CTF can be understood by starting with the complex-valued aperture overlap function @ssb_gamma_eq, reproduced here for convenience:
 :::{math}
 :label: gamma_aperture_chi_eq
 \Gamma(\bm{q},\bm{k}) = A(\bm{k})A(\bm{q}-\bm{k})\mathrm{e}^{-\mathrm{i}\chi(\bm{q}-\bm{k})}\mathrm{e}^{\mathrm{i}\chi(\bm{k})} - A(\bm{k})A(\bm{q}+\bm{k})\mathrm{e}^{\mathrm{i}\chi(\bm{q}+\bm{k})}\mathrm{e}^{-\mathrm{i}\chi(\bm{k})}.
 :::

-To proceed, we wish to factorize out the part containing the shifts needed to align the tilted BF images from @gamma_aperture_chi_eq.
+To proceed, we wish to factorize out the part containing the lateral shifts needed to align the tilted vBF images from @gamma_aperture_chi_eq.
-The remaining terms we collect into a function $\Beta(\bm{q},\bm{k})$ such that we get
+The remaining terms we collect into a function $\Beta(\bm{q},\bm{k})$ such that we obtain:
 :::{math}
 :label: gamma_factorization_eq
 \begin{aligned}